 Medicaid-certified nursing homes, pharmacies, and other types of providers may be reimbursed for providing DME services without obtaining certification as a DME provider.
-The DME maximum allowable fee index indicates the allowable provider types for each procedure code.
+The DME Index indicates the allowable provider types for each procedure code.
 All providers are required to follow the policies of the DME service area when providing DME services.